The internet is not really a safe place to go out into.

-Now, when you have connected to the online world, you will definitely come across as a low hanging fruit to hackers who prey on people that don’t use antivirus products and/or VPN services.
+Now, when you have connected to the online world, you will definitely come across as a low hanging fruit to hackers who prey on people that don’t use antivirus and firewall products and/or VPN services.

 Moreover, it is not only hackers that modern web users have to worry about.

 Modern online consumers also have to worry about threats such as their internet service providers, cybercriminals, and governments.

 Internet service providers usually monitor user traffic and activity so that they can sell user data to the highest bidder at a later date while governments have started to implement these web censorship programs to stop people from doing what they want to do.

 Your only hope of having protection against hackers and circumventing privacy issues is to use a VPN service.

 Here are some of the most important reasons why you should use a VPN with Brave.